-WASHINGTON, D.C.—U.S. Chamber Senior Vice President and Chief Policy Officer Neil Bradley issued the following statement today praising House passage of H.R.
-5, which includes the Regulatory Accountability Act:
+WASHINGTON, D.C. — U.S. Chamber Senior Vice President and Chief Policy Officer Neil Bradley issued the following statement today after President Trump signed an executive order aimed at rolling back job-killing regulations:

 From shipping to staffing, the Chamber and its partners have the tools to save your business